matze-dd/Tex2txt/README.md

 - option `--no-lt`<br>
   do not use LanguageTool but instead Hunspell for native-language checks;
   perform replacements from script variable $repls\_hunspell beforehand
+- option `--columns`<br>
+  correct both line and column numbers in messages from LanguageTool;
+  this may be slow for very large LaTeX files
 - option `--delete`<br>
   only remove auxiliary directory in script variable $txtdir, and exit